 Protect Your Data

-Have I Been Pwned lets you make your breach data private.
-Additionally, you can use the opt-out feature to remove public records.
+It allows you to make your breach data private.
+You can also use the opt-out feature to remove public records.
 HIBP will send information about new breaches to your email only.

 Secure Your Data